Sweden during World War I: Declarations of neutrality

 A card representing the meeting of the kings of Denmark, Norway, and Sweden.
 At the top "The royal meeting in Malmö" is written in Swedish.

 Sweden declared neutrality in the Austro-Serbian conflict on 31 July 1914, and in the general conflict of Germany against France and Russia on 3 August.
 Both declarations left open the possibility that Sweden might later change her position if other countries joined the conflict.
 On 2 August, however, Wallenberg, speaking to the British minister in Stockholm, had repeated his assertion that if Sweden were driven into the war, she would never fight on the side of Russia.
 Apparently fearful that Germany might issue an ultimatum demanding Sweden choose sides (something the German Kaiser had threatened to do during a visit by King Gustaf to Germany in 1913) Wallenberg also promised Franz von Reichenau that Swedish neutrality would be "benevolent" to Germany.

 The position of Norway also concerned Wallenberg, as he believed that the Norwegians would prefer to intervene on the British side if they entered the war.
 On 8 August the two countries (Sweden and Norway) issued a joint declaration of neutrality warning that they would maintain their neutrality against all belligerents and would guarantee each other's neutrality.
-A further joint declaration was made by the three kings of Denmark, Norway, and Sweden in 18 December 1914, and the Swedish army units that had been sent to the Finnish border were stood down.
+A further joint declaration was made by the three kings of Denmark, Norway, and Sweden on 18 December 1914, and the Swedish army units that had been sent to the Finnish border were stood down.